Phobos (moon)

-Phobos (/ˈfoʊbəs/) is the innermost and larger of the two natural satellites of Mars, the other being Deimos.
+Phobos (/ˈfoʊboʊs/) is the innermost and larger of the two natural satellites of Mars, the other being Deimos.
 The two moons were discovered in 1877 by American astronomer Asaph Hall.
-Phobos is named after the Greek god of fear and panic, who is the son of Ares (Mars) and twin brother of Deimos.
+Phobos is named after the Greek god of fear and panic, who is the twin brother of Deimos and son of Ares (Mars).

 Phobos is a small, irregularly shaped object with a mean radius of 11 km.
 It orbits 6000 km from the Martian surface, closer to its primary body than any other known natural satellite to a planet.
 It orbits Mars much faster than Mars rotates and completes an orbit in just 7 hours and 39 minutes.
 As a result, from the surface of Mars it appears to rise in the west, move across the sky in 4 hours and 15 minutes or less, and set in the east, twice each Martian day.
 Phobos is one of the least reflective bodies in the Solar System, with an albedo of 0.071.
 Surface temperatures range from about −4 C on the sunlit side to −112 C on the shadowed side.
 The notable surface feature is the large impact crater Stickney, which takes up a substantial proportion of the moon's surface.
 The surface is also marked by many grooves, and there are numerous theories as to how these grooves were formed.
+An example of this is caused by tidal forces from Mars.

 Images and models indicate that Phobos may be a rubble pile held together by a thin crust that is being torn apart by tidal interactions.
 Phobos gets closer to Mars by about 2 cm per year.